rut503/fullStackWebAppFromScratch/README.md

 ```

 ### To test backend, go to following links in your browser or in Postman
-- localhost:4000                                 -> this is defalt route
-- localhost:4000/items                     -> this will show all the items in your database.
+Default route:
+`localhost:4000`

+See all items in the list sorted from first item added to last item added:
+`localhost:4000/items`

-- localhost:4000/items/add            -> this will add item into the database with ('Item_Name', 'Priority', 'Store_name') fields
+Add item into the database with ('Item_Name', 'Priority', 'Store_name') fields:
+`localhost:4000/items/add`

-- localhost:4000/items/lowP          -> this will show items with low priority
+See items with low priority
+`localhost:4000/items/lowP`

-- localhost:4000/items/mediumP -> this will show items with medium priority
+See items with medium priority
+`localhost:4000/items/mediumP`

-- localhost:4000/items/highP        -> this will show items with high priority
+See items with high priority
+`localhost:4000/items/highP`

-***...adding more routes...***
+***...adding more routes to handle 'items by store' request...***
 ***...suggest me if I should add more information in this section...***

 ## *Run Frontend*